 The goal of this question is to capture the personnel resources dedicated to managing community investments.
 This includes corporate philanthropy, corporate foundation, and employee-volunteer programs.
-While the question has the structure of a table to provide a breakdown, we encourage all companies to provide their total team size regardless if they have a breakdown!
+While the question has the structure of a table to provide a breakdown, we encourage all companies to provide their total team size regardless of if they have a breakdown.
 The "breakdown not available" line in the table is available for this purpose.

 - You must enter a number, not text.
 One person should be entered as "1," two people as "2," and so on. - A staff member spending a fraction of their time in such a capacity is recorded as the decimal equivalent of that fraction.
 For example, someone who spends half of their working time (20 hours per week) on corporate or foundation community investment is "0.5" of a Contributions FTE.
 Someone who spends one-quarter of their time is "0.25" of a Contributions FTE, and so on.
 The field will accept up to two decimal places.
-Therefore, possible final answers include: "5.75," "2.2," "8," etc. - Record the number of staff in Corporate Community Affairs, the Corporate Foundation, and/or All Other Groups (see descriptions below).
+Therefore, possible final answers include: "5.75," "2.2," "8," etc.

+- Record the number of staff in Corporate Community Affairs, the Corporate Foundation, and/or All Other Groups (see descriptions below).
 If a breakdown is not available as noted above, please use the "Breakdown Not Available" field to enter your response.
-If a single person has a primary role in both the Corporate Foundation and Corporate Community Affairs, do not double-count that individual; instead, use the "Breakdown Not Available" field.
+If a single person has a primary role in both the Corporate Foundation and Corporate Community Affairs, do not double-count that individual: instead, use the "Breakdown Not Available" field. - Whether an FTE is considered international or domestic depends on the employee's physical location in relation to company headquarters, not on the portfolio of their projects.
+For example, if a US-based company has an employee living and wo in the US but supporting charitable giving in another country, that employee would be considered a domestic FTE.